-The Stages of Depression
+The 5 Stages of Depression

 Northeast Health Services is dedicated to supporting your mental health.
 If you are experiencing suicidal thoughts, we encourage you to reach out for immediate support through your local crisis services by dialing 988, contacting your local emergency services, or visiting your local emergency room.

-What are the stages of depression?
+Here are the general stages of depression someone could experience:

 It’s easy to dismiss these symptoms as just being tired or overwhelmed.
 But they can be signs that something deeper is going on, especially if they persist for more than a few weeks.

-• You begin withdrawing from activities you once enjoyed
+• Withdrawal from activities you once enjoyed

-You may also experience physical symptoms like appetite changes, digestive issues, or unexplained aches and pains.
 According to the National Institute of Mental Health (NIMH), an estimated 21 million adults in the United States had at least one major depressive episode in 2021, demonstrating just how common and disruptive depression can be.1

 This stage often requires more intensive care and can involve: